bsham/SDFilter/README.md

 ```

 * This code uses some graph functions in the [Graph Analysis Toolbox] (http://eslab.bu.edu/software/graphanalysis/).
-* We use the Graz data set [2] for depth super-resolution.
+* We use the Graz data set [2] for depth upsampling.

 [1] B. Ham, M. Cho, and J. Ponce, "Robust Image Filtering using Joint Static and Dynamic Guidance", *IEEE Conference on Computer Vision and Pattern Recognition* (CVPR), 2015.